Tel : (+33) 4 94 63 18 08

 Dimensions : 56 x 38 cm (15" x 22")

-More cultural and artistic informations about the painter
+Additional cultural and artistic information about the artist

 * * *

-The life in the Shteti (Jewish village in the Eastern Europe) which is one of its favourite subjects.
-He doesn't belong to any pictorial school, but he took elements which fed his painting (Fauvism, the Constructivists, the Cubists and the Great classics).
+The life of the Shteti (Jewish village in Eastern Europe) is one of his favorite subjects.
+Pictorially, he will never belong to any school, but will take (or even borrow) elements that can feed his painting here and there (from the Fauvists, the Constructivists, the Cubists, or the Grand classics).

-It is necessary to discover the Stained-glass windows which he realized (those of the Cathedral of Reims or those of the Museum Chagall in Nice).
-It is also necessary to admire the ceiling of the Garnier Opera and to understand that Chagall is a painter narrator, a man who told that we all live during a life, the happiness and the misfortune, the births and the bereavements, love and loss of love...
-And that he put all this in colors in a bright and universal allegory.
+It is necessary to discover the stained glass windows that he created (those of the Reims Cathedral or those of the Chagall Museum in Nice).
+It is also necessary to go and admire the ceiling of the Opera Garnier and understand that Chagall is a narrative painter, a man who narrated what we all experience in life, happiness and unhappiness, births and deaths, love and loss of love...
+And that he portrayed all of this in colors like no one else, in a luminous and universal allegory.